asrashley/music-bingo/docs/aws.md

 A high availability system can be created using Aurora RDS, multiple EC2 instances and an elastic load balancer.

-A serverless Aurora mysql resource will probably be cheaper than an conventional instance based version.
+A serverless Aurora mysql resource will probably be cheaper than a conventional instance based version.

 The [codedeploy-s3.yaml](../musicbingo/server/aws/codedeploy-s3.yaml)